hybridsjs/hybrids/docs/built-in-factories/property.md

 };
 ```

-Property factory provides two main features.
-It holds a property value with the type transformation and it fallbacks to the corresponding attribute value.
+Property factory holds a property value with the type transform with fallback to the corresponding attribute value.

-The [translation](../core-concepts/translation.md) has two rules, that use property factory.
-You can set property value as primitive or an object without get and set methods to define it using property factory.
+The [translation](../core-concepts/translation.md) has two rules, which use property factory.
+You can set property value as primitive or an object without `get` and `set` methods to define it using property factory.

 ## Transform

-`property` uses a transform function, which ensures the strict type of the value set by an attribute or a property.
+`property` uses a transform function, which ensures the strict type of the value set by a property or an attribute.

-The type of a passed `defaultValue` is used to detect transform function.
+The type of the `defaultValue` is used to detect transform function.
 For example, when `defaultValue` is set to `"text"`, `String` function is used.
 If the `defaultValue` is a function, it is called when a property value is set.

 ### Transform Types